 The many types of moss that is native to my garden can be tiny and fine textured, some looks like little ferns, and others still are a bit larger scale.

-Moss doesn't need much soil - some will even grow on rocks, with no soil, or on old carpet; it's only requirement is dampness.
+Moss doesn't need much soil - some will even grow on rocks, with no soil, or on old carpet; its only requirement is dampness.

 Shiny polished rocks emulate a creekbed, and the larger rocks look in perfect scale for the tiny landscape.

 This technique of making tiny gardens has been a popular artform in Asian countries for centuries.
 Called 'Penjing', it takes the best of what nature offers and renders it in tiny scale.

 Multi textured carpet of different kinds of moss - there are many that grow around my property, so finding the ones that don't mind this type of planting is easy.